 - You want to get them to return to the bedroom and those sleep signals as soon as possible

 - Consistent responding is going to be key; the important part is to guide them back to bed as consistently as possible for several days

-The “bedtime pass” is a simple intervention that lots of kids have benefited from.
+The “bedtime pass” is a simple intervention from which many kids benefit.
 You’ll start with a pass with your child’s name, and you can even allow them to decorate it to make it extra special.

-It’s important that they get this pass every night and it’s exchangeable for one excused visit or request.
-So that means once they do lay down, they are allowed to get up within reason for a particular reason!
+It’s important that they get this pass every night, exchangeable for one excused visit or request.
+So that means once they lay down, they are allowed to get up within reason for a particular reason!
 It could be something like using the bathroom, getting water, getting an extra hug, or getting one question answered.
-There are certain things you wouldn’t allow, like playing with toys, jumping on a trampoline, watching TV, etc. This is something that you can discuss with them ahead of time and review the rules of the pass.
+You wouldn’t allow certain things, like playing with toys, jumping on a trampoline, watching TV, etc. You can discuss this with them ahead of time and review the pass rules.

 This can be a beneficial intervention because it sets bedtime rules and expectations.
-You’re still providing a little bit of access or a little bit of attention, but it’s in a more controlled manner before denying the rest.
+You’re still providing a little bit of access or attention, but it’s more controlled before denying the rest.

 Note: This blog post is based on a Bierman Caregiver Webinar.